stasiselectronics/8BitWiFiVisualizer/README.md

 This is still a work in progress, so be sure to check back for future updates!

 ## Companion Site
+This is a Github pages site to host all the documentation that goes with this design.
+Learn more about how everything works and keep up to date with blog posts.

+<h4>This is still a work in progress, more to come!</h4>

 [Check out the companion site for more documentation!](https://stasiselectronics.github.io/8BitWiFiVisualizer/)